AlexThePolygonal/cpp-stateful-templates/DEVLOG.md

 Yes, you can't see this normally.
 Probably, it's a bug, but I don't know how to spot it without UB.

+So it goes.

 #### Premature instantiation of templates with dummy parameters

-One of the reasons why default arguments don't work is this:
+Another fun thing that might happen:

-I always pass the unique tags `class _ = decltype([](){})` into the nested call structure.
+I always pass the unique tags `class _ = decltype([](){})` into the nested call structure and try to inherit from it somewhere.
 I have to do this for two reasons.

-First, it saves a lot of time for the compiler, who has to instantiate far less stuff.
+First, it saves a lot of time for the compiler, who has to instantiate less new types.
 Testing on GCC, it cuts down the compilation time of my test suite by an order of magnitude.

 Second, the compilate always tries to save effort, and if it sees that a template «function» like
 ```c++